Kotlin/KEEP/proposals/unsigned-types.md

 **Widening conversion** of unsigned type to a wider signed type, for example `UInt.toLong()` is done by extending it with zero bits, so the resulting signed value is always non-negative.

-**Widening conversion** of signed type to a wider unsigned type is done by first reinterpreting it as unsigned type of the same width and widening that unsigned value to the wider one.
+**Widening conversion** of signed type to a wider unsigned type is done by signed extension to a wider signed type first and then reinterpreting it as unsigned type of the same width.

 ### Arrays